No Default Option: An Engineer’s Guide to the Social Media World You’d Rather Avoid

 Why measuring the wrong things makes this unbearable

 If someone tells you to judge success by reach or engagement, social media will always feel pointless.
-Your metrics will always point to what’s working, but better signals are much quieter:

 • someone referencing your comment in a call,